LifeAlgorithm/VitalSourcePrinter/README.md

 You of course must have Python 3 to install these packages.
 The easiest way to securely download and install these packages involves calling pip from your command prompt / terminal.
 If you don't have pip installed, you will have to manually download and insert these packages: https://docs.python.org/3/install/

 This guide will proceed using pip.
-Navigate to your terminal and type the following one line at a time:
+Navigate to your terminal and type the following commands one line at a time:

 Windows users